Sonic Mania Adventures

 Sonic Mania Adventures is an animated web miniseries released in 2018 on the Sonic the Hedgehog YouTube channel.
 It was created to promote the release of Sonic Mania Plus, a downloadable content add-on for Sonic Mania (2017).
 The series follows Sonic returning home after the events of Sonic Forces (2017), only for he and his friends to be forced to stop Doctor Eggman's latest attempt to acquire the Chaos Emeralds.
 Episodes were released monthly between March and July, with a special holiday-themed episode released the following December.
+The events of the series take place after Sonic's return to Sonic Mania Plus and before the gameplay of Encore Mode begins.

 Production

 Sonic Mania Adventures began production in 2017, with Tyson Hesse serving as the writer and director.
 The series was conceived after the positive reactions to Sonic Manias animated intro and trailers, which were animated by Hesse.
 The series was officially announced on March 16, 2018.
 The series features no dialogue, with the story being conveyed entirely through its visuals.

 All of the episodes were written and directed by Hesse, with animation production by Neko Productions, and music written by Sonic Mania composer Tee Lopes.
 The series premiered in March 2018, and episodes were released monthly through the following July, with a compilation of all five episodes released alongside the finale.

-During the development of the series, the team had hoped to include Amy Rose as a featured character, but they were unable to find a space introduce her appropriately.
+During the development of the series, the team had hoped to include Amy Rose as a featured character, but they were unable to find a space to introduce her appropriately.
 While producing episodes 4 and 5, an idea for how to incorporate her was conceived.
 This took the form of a bonus holiday special, which was released five months after the end of the series proper.

 Sega released a papercraft-themed video based on Mania Adventures was released on January 17, 2019.
 A selection of music tracks from the series were released the same year.
 All six episodes of the series were included as unlockables in Sonic Origins (2022).